-Second, it calls for fresh chopped parsley, and this is the time of year when my herb garden starts taking over the world.
+Second, you need fresh chopped parsley, and this is the time of year when my herb garden starts taking over the world.
 They are the Herbs That Ate Manhattan.
 Okay, the Herbs That Ate Northern New Jersey.
 Here is the parsley in its natural habitat, pre-chopping:

-This used to be not such an issue when we had Wilbur.
 Wilbur was our guinea pig, and he didn’t have a lot of personality — he was pretty much a baked potato with fur — but man, he loved a good plate of basil and parsley, and could always be counted on to chow it down.
-Wilbur broke all world records for life expectancy, but finally keeled over last winter.
+Wilbur broke all world records for life expectancy, but is now chomping herbs in guinea pig heaven.
 We miss the old guy, actually more than I thought we would.
 Good old Wilbur.

 - Coarse salt and fresh ground pepper